DheivaPriya08/india-us-trade-tariff-analysis-powerbi/README.md

 ---

+🧠 Key Insights
+Majority of trade value is concentrated in Tier 1 categories Sea shipments dominate logistics volume
+Tariff impact affects a smaller portion of total trade value Trade trends show fluctuations across months and scenarios
+---

 # 📢 Note

-The dataset used in this project is a sample dataset created for analytical exploration and visualization purposes.
+TThis project uses synthetic data created for learning and analytical purposes.
+It does not represent real-world trade figures.

 ---